 With over 4.5 million copies of The Exit games alone, Kosmos are a serious player, and for me, one of the best when it comes to small box two player games.

-Below, WBG reviews three of KOSMOS best games, but first, let's chat with Nicky Thomas-Davies, the UK Board Game Sales and Marketing Manager.
+Below, WBG reviews three of KOSMOS best games and we have a video review of Cities: Skylines, but first, let's chat with Nicky Thomas-Davies, the UK Board Game Sales and Marketing Manager.

 What got me into board games

 My mum is German so we were raised playing cards as well as the usual trifecta of Monopoly, Trivial Pursuits and Scrabble!
 I lived down the road from Moseley Bog and Sarehole Mill in Birmingham, so I became a bit of a Tolkien/fantasy geek.
 I played D&D at school and that kind of got me in with people who played board games.
 Since then I've built up a collection of games that we play regularly and obviously I now have the Kosmos collection to play too! #ihavethebestjob

 What is life at Kosmos like?

 Kosmos Games is part of Thames and Kosmos.
 The UK office is situated in the sleepy town of Cranbrook in Kent.
 We have six staff members and sell a wide range of Science and STEM kits as well as games.
 I am the Board Game Sales and Marketing Manager and started at T+K in January of this year.
 I feel I have lucked out finding such a fabulously supportive, interesting company just five minutes from my house in the depths of the Kentish countryside.
 I am basically responsible for making sure that people know about our games, keeping in touch with our trade customers and dealing with Games PR.
 More recently I have been having input into games designed here in the UK and liaising with game designers and editors.
 Over lockdown I was busy setting up our new website which went live in June 2020.
 I was hoping to experience my first Games Expo but I am looking forward to attending lots of virtual cons over the next few months!